MarcelloMuy/ci-ms4-hotel-website/README.md

 I used [W3C Markup](https://validator.w3.org/) to check my code for any errors in the HTML pages.

-- All pages were tested using the heroku live link
+- All pages were tested using the Heroku live link
 - I found an error within my index.html iframe.

 ![w3c index iframe error](readme_assets/error_images/w3c_index_iframe_error.png)